rbckman/tarina/docs/BUILDTARINA.md

 3d printing
 ===========

 While waiting for ordered parts lets 3d print the rest of the parts.
 I recommend printing with a solid 90% infill.
-Now it is pretty crusial that you have a good calibrated printer so that you don't over/under print.
+Now it is pretty crucial that you have a good calibrated printer so that you don't over/under print.
 Some parts need to be very precise to work.

 You'll find all the 3d parts in the 3d folder.